Introduction from the Chairman

 The Board considers, after careful review, that the Non-executive Directors bring an independent judgement to bear.
 All Non-executive Directors have contracts which contain six-month notice clauses.
 These are available for inspection at the Company’s registered office and at the Annual General Meeting (‘AGM’).
 All Directors retire by rotation at least every third year in accordance with the Company’s Articles of Association and the principles of the Code.
 The Non-executive Directors’ other time commitments are reviewed regularly.

-The Nomination Committee is chaired by Terry Stannard, Non-executive Chairman, and comprises Fiona Goldsmith and Chris Rogers the other Non-executive Directors, and John Sach, the Chief Executive.
+The Nomination Committee is chaired by Terry Stannard, Non-executive Chairman, and comprises Chris Rogers the other Non-executive Director and John Sach, the Chief Executive.

-The Remuneration Committee is chaired by Terry Stannard and comprises himself, Fiona Goldsmith and Chris Rogers.
+The Remuneration Committee is chaired by Terry Stannard and comprises himself and Chris Rogers.
 The Remuneration Committee is responsible for making recommendations to the Board in relation to all aspects of remuneration for Executive Directors and designated senior managers.
 The Remuneration Committee believes that the presence of the Chief Executive is important when determining the remuneration of the other Executive Directors.

 In framing its policy, the Remuneration Committee takes into account any factors which it deems necessary, including industry standard executive remuneration, differentials between executive and employee remuneration and differentials between executives.
 The remuneration of the Non-executive Directors is determined by the Executive Directors.

-The Audit Committee is chaired by Fiona Goldsmith and comprises herself, Terry Stannard and Chris Rogers.
-Although all the Committee members are considered to be appropriately experienced to fulfil their role, Fiona Goldsmith and Chris Rogers are considered as having significant and relevant experience in line with the Code.
-Fiona Goldsmith is due to retire at the 2018 AGM and Chris Rogers will take over the responsibility of chairing the Audit Committee.
+The Audit Committee is chaired by Chris Rogers and comprises himself and Terry Stannard.
+Although all the Committee members are considered to be appropriately experienced to fulfil their role, Chris Rogers is considered as having significant and relevant experience in line with the Code.

 Further details of the work of the Committee can be found in the most recent Annual Report and Accounts.